10 Easy Elementary Music Classroom Management Tips That Work

 My Minimalist Elementary Music Classroom: Ideas For Simple and Functional Classroom Setup

-It’s time for an elementary music classroom tour!
+Let’s talk elementary music classroom design!
 Whether it’s the beginning of the year or you just want to rethink your classroom layout, it’s always good to think through how you want your classroom setup.
 I’ve seen many elaborate classroom setups in my day.
-And while they all look very impressive, they also look […]
+And while they all look very impressive, they also look exhausting!
+Well […]

 How To Easily Use a Composer of the Month Bulletin Board To Create Awesome Lessons